miccol/Behavior-Tree/README.md

 NEWS!
 -----------
-Thank to [Davide Faconti](https://github.com/facontidavide) there is now a more sophisticated version of the library.
+Thanks to [Davide Faconti](https://github.com/facontidavide) there is now a more sophisticated version of the library.
 The new version of this library is available [here](https://github.com/BehaviorTree/BehaviorTree.CPP).
 There is also GUI available [here](https://github.com/BehaviorTree/Groot).